 Heat Exchanger – An Energy Efficient Choice

 Perhaps the foremost necessary decision you must make at the very beginning is whether or not to put in a heat exchanger with ducts to different parts of your home.
 This must be the foremost energy-efficient choice.
 If not, take into account all the possibilities and try to balance the air flow in every area of the house so that you will have both inflow and an outflow.
-If this looks difficult, persist and look for ways to make things easier: for example, leave gaps round the internal doors and install extractor fans in the bathroom and if you fit controllable trickle ventilators to any of your windows, this would be sufficient.
+If this looks difficult, persist and look for ways to make things easier: for example, leave gaps around the internal doors and install extractor fans in the bathroom and if you fit controllable trickle ventilators to any of your windows, this would be sufficient.

 Always Go For Ventilation That Matches Your Home

-Of course you always have the choice of merely opening windows as needed.
+Of course, you always have the choice of merely opening windows as needed.
 It’s up to you how advanced a system you want.
 Just bear in mind that in a tall house during windy or cold weather, that no matter what system you have you will need to be closed right down as the pressure differences will force air through much smaller openings.
 No matter what you choose, it’s vital to work up a ventilation strategy that matches your home and the way you utilize it.